ShaunCurtis/GitHubSite/site/Building-a-Database-Application-in-Blazor/Building-a-Database-Application-in-Blazor-Part-2.md

 ## Objective

-Let's look at our goal before diving into specifics: build library code so declaring a standard UI View service is as simple as this:
+Our goal: build library code so declaring a standard UI View service is as simple as this:

 ```csharp
 public class WeatherForecastViewService : BaseModelViewService<WeatherForecast>, IModelViewService<WeatherForecast>